Challenges of Adjusting for Inflation

 A. Rising Interest Rates on Borrowed Capital

-- Example: A real estate firm delaying new developments due to rising loan interest rates.
+• Example: A real estate developer postponing new projects due to rising mortgage interest rates and material costs.

 B. Investment Uncertainty